bryanlepez/cse15l-lab-report2/report2.md

   This test will give set `lowestCounter` to 2 since there are two of the `lowest` values which are `1.0`.
 It then gives us the calculation
   `return 5.0 / 2;`.
 This because `3.0 + 2.0 = 5.0` and `4 - 2 = 2`.
 In this previous calcualation **4** is the array length and the first **2** is the value of `lowestCounter`, the amount of the `lowest` values in the array.

+## Part 3: Something I Learned
+One thing that I learned in this lab is how to write JUnit tests for Arrays and doubles.
+Previously I didn't know how to write JUnit tests for methods that returned arrays but now I do which is something like this `assertArrayEquals(new int[]{1, 2, 3}, ArrayExamples.reversed(input2));`.
+Before I only knew how to write JUnit tests for methods that returned integers.
+Same thing goes for writing JUnit tests for methods that returned doubles.
+I now know that they look something like this `assertEquals(2.5, ArrayExamples.averageWithoutLowest(input1), 0.001);`.
+Before I knew this I tried simply writing it like an integer JUnit test, but I failed to realize that for doubles you have to include `0.001` at the end like in the example above.